Elliot Daly

-Elliot Daly (born 8 October 1992) is an English rugby union player who plays for Saracens in the Gallagher Premiership and for England.
+Elliot Fitzgerald Daly (born 8 October 1992) is an English professional rugby union player who plays as a utility back for Premiership Rugby club Saracens and the England national team.

-Youth
+Early life

+Daly was a talented cricketer as a teenager, representing England Under-15s and Surrey at various age-group levels.
+He was an all-rounder, with fast bowling his forte, and appeared good enough to possibly make the first-class county grade before he chose rugby union.
 Daly played his early rugby at Beckenham from age five before moving to Dorking in 2006, where he spent three years.
-He was educated at Cumnor House School and Whitgift School.
-It was at Whitgift that he developed his long range kicking game where he was known to take the car keys of his teacher, Bobby Walsh, to get balls for practise.
+He was educated at Whitgift School.
+It was at Whitgift that he developed his long range kicking game where he was known to take the car keys of his teacher, Bobby Walsh, to get balls for practice.

-Professional career
+Club career

 Daly joined Wasps' Elite Player Development Squad before progressing to the academy.

 He debuted at centre against Exeter Chiefs in the Anglo-Welsh Cup in November 2010 whilst still a pupil at Whitgift and in the process became the second-youngest player to represent the club.
-His first Premiership game followed later that month against Bath Rugby and he finished the 2010–11 season with six appearances which came at centre, full-back and on the wing.
+His first Premiership game followed later that month against Bath and he finished the 2010–11 season with six appearances which came at centre, full-back and on the wing.

 Daly was an established member of Wasps having featured in over 150 Premiership matches for the side.
-His speed and long range kicking abilities alongside his ability to see space is among what made him such a stand-out player, and he played a vital role for Wasps whether he was at 13, 11, or 15.
+His speed and long-range kicking abilities alongside his ability to see space is among what made him such a stand-out player, and he played a vital role for Wasps whether he was at 13, 11, or 15.

 On 4 February 2019, Daly agreed to leave Wasps to join Premiership rivals Saracens prior to the 2019–20 season.

+Daly helped Saracens win the Premiership title in 2023.
+He began the game on the bench, but came on as a first half replacement for Sean Maitland and then scored a crucial try, as Saracens defeated Sale Sharks by 35–25.